 - Lower your possibility for periodontal disease by more than 50%

-- Have an effect on the activity of hundreds of genes, helping them to express in a positive, disease-fighting manner
+- Affect the activity of hundreds of genes, helping them to express in a positive, disease-fighting manner

 - Benefit mood and mind